unoplatform/workshops/README.md

 ## Workshops

 - [Uno Bootcamp](uno-bootcamp): In this relaxed single day workshop, you'll be introduced to the development philosophy of Uno and build a new application from scratch that uses the philosophy.
-You’ll also learn from productivity tips and how Uno works under the hood.
+You’ll also learn from productivity tips and how Uno works under the hood.Video of [Uno Bootcamps](https://in.video.search.yahoo.com/yhs/search?fr=yhs-pty-pty_extension&hsimp=yhs-pty_extension&hspart=pty&p=uno+bootcamp#id=18&vid=9537aa44a775d1b83c80e8deca45d937&action=click)

 ## Contributors ✨